programminghistorian/jekyll/en/lessons/interactive-visualization-with-plotly.md

 ### Viewing Figures

-As we have seen throughout this tutorial, the `.show()` method can be used to output a figure.
+As we have seen throughout this lesson, the `.show()` method can be used to output a figure.
 By default, this method uses the inbuilt Plotly renderer and therefore provides interactivity:

 ```python
 fig.show()